ArchUsr64/6502_emulator/README.md

 ## Usage
 ### Debugging
-Left click on the window to pause the execution at any time or start in paused state via the `-s` flag.
-Once paused, use the `Space` key to execute instructions step by step.
-Left click again to resume execution.
+Click the 'Pause Execution' button in the Debug Controls window to pause the execution at any time or start in paused state via the `-s` flag.
+Once paused, use the `Step` button to execute the next instruction.

+Add breakpoints from the 'Breakpoints' window and press the 'X' button to remove previously added entires.

-Additionally the `-e` option can be used to specify the number of instructions to execute on the emulated CPU per frame.
+Additionally the simulation speed can be adjusted using the slider or with the `-i` flag.

 ### Logging
 Use the `-v` flag to specify the level of verbosity for log output:
 | `-v` | Log Level |